US team for Ryder Cup has 6 qualifiers, 6 captain’s picks

 Qualifying for the top six Americans also was extended by one week through the BMW Championship, the second of three FedEx Cup playoff events.

 That leaves 12 events for Americans to earn Ryder Cup points for the Sept.
-25-27 matches at Whistling Straits, assuming the Ryder Cup is held this year.
+25-27 matches at Whistling Straits in Wisconsin, assuming the Ryder Cup is held this year.
 A decision is expected by the end of the month on whether the most vocal golf event will proceed with or without fans, or be postponed until next year.

 Under the previous system, Stricker had four captain’s picks.
 The change bumps Justin Thomas (No. 7) and Tiger Woods (No. 8) out of the last two qualifying spots, though only 19 of the 31 events to earn points have been played.